The Best Foods For Digestive Enzymes to Rev Up Your Digestion & Help You Lose Weight

 So how do you know if you have enough?

 The vast majority of people don't make enough of their own digestive enzymes.
 Many of us don't have optimal gut health, due to the food we eat or the gut-degrading chemicals we're regularly exposed to.
 According to Dr. Will Cole, "Since most digestive enzymes are produced in the small intestine, leaky gut syndrome, SIBO, and candida overgrowth can lead to deficiencies in digestive enzymes.
 So while you're working on healing the gut, you should also focus on increasing your digestive enzymes."
 "People with more bloating, particularly if over the age of 50, are more likely to be low in stomach acid and be at risk for low production of enzymes," notes Dr. Terry Wahls.
 "Having food that is incompletely digested in the stool or having loose stool, also suggests a problem exists."
 Adding in enzymes will typically result in improved breakdown of food, greater nutrient availability and absorption, improved gut health, and improved energy.
+You can ask your doctor to order a test called fecal pancreatic elastase to see if your pancreas is producing enough digestive enzymes.

 How can you get your digestive enzymes with supplements?